Introduction to Debt Capital Market i.e. DCM.

-DCM is a desk which trades debt securities.
+Debt Capital Market (DCM) is a desk that trades debt securities.
 Debt securities typically means government bonds, corporate bonds, CDs, municipal bonds, preferred stock, collateralized securities (such as CDOs, CMOs, CMBSs) and zero-coupon securities.

 A bond mainly has 3 features.